 First, we want to look at the asset history for this forklift in our EAM software.
-If the majority of the work orders associated with it were for “Reactive” or “Emergency” repairs, scheduling more preventive maintenance will likely help reduce downtime and push us closer to the 90% range.
+If the majority of the work orders associated with it were for reactive repairs, scheduling more preventive maintenance will likely help reduce downtime and push us closer to the 90% range.

-In this example, we see that there have been three work orders associated with reactive repairs that have been performed on this forklift—these account for the 65 days that the forklift was inoperative.
+In this example, there have been three work orders associated with reactive repairs that have been performed on this forklift—these account for the 65 days that the forklift was inoperative.

-Looking more closely at each of these work orders, we see that the engine has persistent issues.
-In particular, we should focus on the parts, services, and notes in the work orders to identify common issues.
+If we examine these work orders more closely we might find that the engine has persistent issues.
+You can pay closer attention to the parts, services, and notes in the work orders to identify common issues.

 By taking a more proactive approach to preventive maintenance, you can reduce breakdowns and spend more time making smaller adjustments.